 Options abound in Zona Viva.
 Stick to classier joints with cover.
 It is usually around $5.00.
 Sometimes $10.00 w/ drink deals.

 BOTTLE OF BEER: $1.00

 If you want to meet women in Nicaragua, you will need to speak some Spanish.
-The Pickup Spanish Program is the only course of its kind, designed specifically to teach you Spanish for meeting Latinas in Latin America.
+PickUp Spanish is the best resource of its kind, designed specifically for teaching you the Spanish you'll need to meet girls from Latin America.